-In the Thermoviscous Acoustics, Frequency Domain interface ()), the governing equations are implemented in the time-harmonic formulation and solved in the frequency domain.
+In the Thermoviscous Acoustics, Frequency Domain interface ( )), the governing equations are implemented in the time-harmonic formulation and solved in the frequency domain.
 The interface is given in the scattered field formulation.
 Both mechanical and thermal boundary conditions exist.
-The interface exists in a time domain formulation, the Thermoviscous Acoustics, Transient interface ()).
-The Thermoviscous Acoustics, Boundary Mode interface () is used to compute and identify propagating and non-propagating modes in waveguides and ducts.
+The interface exists in a time domain formulation, the Thermoviscous Acoustics, Transient interface ( ).
+The Thermoviscous Acoustics, Boundary Mode interface ( ) is used to compute and identify propagating and non-propagating modes in waveguides and ducts.
 The interface performs a boundary mode analysis on a boundary, inlet, or cross section of a waveguide or duct of small dimensions.
 Several multiphysics interfaces involving thermoviscous acoustics also exist:

-- Acoustic-Thermoviscous Acoustic Interaction, Frequency Domain multiphysics interface ()))) that includes Pressure Acoustics, Frequency Domain and the Acoustics-Thermoviscous Acoustics Boundary coupling feature.
-Coupling the thermoviscous acoustics domain to a pressure acoustics domain is also straightforward, with the predefined multiphysics condition. - A Thermoviscous Acoustic-Solid Interaction, Frequency Domain multiphysics interface () is available to solve coupled vibro-acoustic problems.
+- Acoustic-Thermoviscous Acoustic Interaction, Frequency Domain multiphysics interface ( ))) that includes Pressure Acoustics, Frequency Domain and the Acoustics-Thermoviscous Acoustics Boundary coupling feature.
+Coupling the thermoviscous acoustics domain to a pressure acoustics domain is also straightforward, with the predefined multiphysics condition. - A Thermoviscous Acoustic-Solid Interaction, Frequency Domain multiphysics interface (1) is available to solve coupled vibro-acoustic problems.
 This can, for example, be used to model small electroacoustic transducers or damping in MEMS devices.
-It includes Solid Mechanics and the predefined multiphysics coupling to Thermoviscous Acoustics. - The Thermoviscous Acoustic-Shell Interaction, Frequency Domain multiphysics interface () is used for modeling the interactions between shells and acoustics in small dimensions.
-This can, for example, be used to analyze the damped vibrations of shells in hearing aids and prevent feedback problems.
+It includes Solid Mechanics and the predefined multiphysics coupling to Thermoviscous Acoustics. - The Thermoviscous Acoustic-Shell Interaction, Frequency Domain multiphysics interface ( )) is used for modeling the interactions between shells and acoustics in small dimensions.
+This can, for example, be used to analyze the damped vibrations of shells in hearing aids and prevent feedback problems. - The Thermoviscous Acoustic-Thermoelasticity Interaction, Frequency Domain () and the Thermoviscous Acoustic-Thermoelasticity Interaction, Transient ()) interfaces are specialized multiphysics interfaces for modeling the coupled effects of viscous, structural, and thermal damping in a vibroacoustic setup.